 It is imperative that a mobile telephone number is provided to receive the confirmation.
 You can purchase privacy registration for the public Whois record to block out your information if you’re concerned about this revealing your phone number.

 What happens if the Prior [current] Registrant refuses to confirm the process?

-There may be cases when you won’t be able to get the co-operation of the current registrant and unfortunately there isn’t a way for easyDNS to bypass the confirmation processes.
-In such cases, we can turn to the telephone number for verification and if a mobile number is provided, then we can have a SMS message sent out.
+There may be cases when you won’t be able to get the co-operation of the current registrant and unfortunately, there isn’t a way for easyDNS to bypass the confirmation processes.
+In such cases, we can turn to the telephone number for verification and if a mobile number is provided, then we can have an SMS message sent out.